-- 82. The undertaking shall disclose information on the extent to which its own workforce is covered by its health and safety management system and the number of incidents associated with work-related injuries, ill health and fatalities of its own workers.
-In addition, it shall disclose the number of fatalities as a result of work-related injuries and work-related ill health of other workers working on the undertaking's sites. - 83.
-The objective of this Disclosure Requirement is to allow an understanding of the coverage, quality and performance of the health and safety management system established to prevent work-related injuries. - 84.
-The disclosure required by paragraph 82 shall include the following information broken down between employees and non-employee workers in own workforce: - the percentage of own workers who are covered by the undertaking's health and safety management system based on legal requirements and/or recognised standards or guidelines; - (b) the number of fatalities as a result of work-related injuries and work-related ill health; - (c) the number and rate of recordable work-related accidents; - (d) the number of cases of recordable work-related ill health; and - (e) the number of days lost to work-related injuries and fatalities from work-related accidents, work-related ill health and fatalities from ill health.
+- 87. The undertaking shall disclose information on the extent to which its own workforce is covered by its health and safety management system and the number of incidents associated with work-related injuries, ill health and fatalities of its own workers.
+In addition, it shall disclose the number of fatalities as a result of work-related injuries and work-related ill health of other workers working on the undertaking's sites. - 88.
+The objective of this Disclosure Requirement is to allow an understanding of the coverage, quality and performance of the health and safety management system established to prevent work-related injuries. - 89.
+The undertaking shall provide the following information broken down between employees and non-employee workers in own workforce: - (a) the percentage of own workers who are covered by the undertaking's health and safety management system based on legal requirements and/or recognised standards or guidelines; - (b) the number of fatalities as a result of work-related injuries and work-related ill health; - (c) the number and rate8 of recordable work-related accidents; - (d) the number of cases of recordable work-related ill health; and - (e) the number of days lost to work-related injuries and fatalities from work-related accidents, work-related ill health and fatalities from ill health9.